ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-add-steps.md

     digest="${IMAGE_DIGEST}"
 ```

-The preferred format for image name is the image-URL:build-tag, for example wcp-compliance-automation-team-docker-local.artifactory.swg-devops.com/compliance-baseimage:2.8.0
+The preferred format for image name is `image-URL:build-tag`, for example, `wcp-compliance-automation-team-docker-local.artifactory.swg-devops.com/compliance-baseimage:2.8.0`.
 {: important]

-If you build docker images, use the save_artifact interface like in the example above, to send those images for the default built-in CISO signing and CR VA scanning.
+If you build Docker images, use the `save_artifact` interface to send those images for the default built-in image signing and CR VA scanning tasks.

-Release
+#### Release

 At the end of the pipeline, the built artifacts must be added to the inventory, so they can be promoted to deployment.
-The release stage provides flexibility if you would like to add other artifacts to the inventory, like helm charts.
+The release stage provides flexibility if you want to add other artifacts to the inventory, such as Helm charts.

-In this stage you can use the CLI `cocoa inventory add` command, and the data from pipelinectl commands, to create the inventory entries.
+In this stage, you can use the CLI `cocoa inventory add` command, and the data from `pipelinectl` commands, to create the inventory entries.

 Example: